Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 which is what a lot of people really miss in most of their “logical” arguments.

 <hr>
-<b>(( I hate using jargon that some people might not understand, so here are a few words I’ll use below, that might sound “fancy”:
+<b>(( I really don't like using jargon that some people might not understand, so here are a few words I’ll use below, that might sound “fancy”:
 <br><br>
 Anthropomorphism: is the attribution of human traits, emotions, or intentions to non-human entities (i.e. god in this context).
 <br><br>